 We will prepare a remuneration policy pursuant to Article 7:89/1 CCA and intend to submit this policy to the general shareholders' meeting approving the annual accounts for the year ended December 31, 2020.
 Upon every material change to the remuneration policy and in any case at least every four years, the remuneration policy will be submitted to the general shareholders' meeting for approval.
 The shareholders' vote on the remuneration policy is binding.
-We will only pay remuneration policy is not approved, remuneration will be paid in accordance with the most recently approved remuneration policy or, if there is no approved remuneration policy, the existing remuneration practices.
-Until the approval of the remuneration policy pursuant to Article 7:89/1 CCA, the directors and members of executive management will be remunerated in line with (i) in relation to the directors, the remuneration as determined by the shareholders' meeting as of the closing of our initial public offering on Euronext Brussels in September 2020, and (ii) in relation to the members of executive management as was in place by the end of 2020.
+We will only pay remuneration in accordance with the remuneration policy approved by the general shareholders' meeting.
+If the remuneration policy is not approved, remuneration will be paid in accordance with the most recently approved remuneration policy or, if there is no approved remuneration policy, the existing remuneration practices.
+Until the approval of the remuneration policy pursuant to Article 7:89/1 CCA, the directors and members of executive management will be remunerated in line with (i) in relation to the directors, the remuneration as determined by the shareholders' meeting as of the closing of our initial public offering on Euronext Brussels in September 2020, and (ii) in relation to the members of executive management, the remuneration of such members of executive management as was in place by the end of 2020.